Tristanas/University-Code/README.md

 # University-Code
-This is a repository for my previous and current study projects.
-And there have been various topics:
+This is a repository for my previous study projects.
+Over the semesters we have covered many topics which required us to write code:

 Semester 1:
  * Procedural Programming (c89),